seinecle/Utils/README.md

 # Utils classes
 No dependencies.
 These are a couple of helper java classes I often use in my projects.
 They are written with a preference for speed of execution.
 Here are some that you might find most useful:

+## Release
+Release as a Maven artifact is attempted with a new versioning starting at 0.10

 ### Clock.java
 A simple way to measure the execution time of part of your code, not for benchmark but to read in your logs.
 Outputs to System.out